datastax/kafka-sink/changelog/README.md

 - [bug] KAF-64: BoundStatementProcessor should not block indefinitely
 - [bug] KAF-70: recordCount is not accurate
 - [bug] KAF-76: Connector should fail fast if contactPoints are not valid
+- [bug] KAF-85: Metrics for case-sensitive table names cannot be exposed with JMX

 ### 1.0.0-alpha3
 - [bug] KAF-39: Partitions don't rebalance in distributed mode across multiple workers